aws-amplify/amplify-backend/.changeset/friendly-cameras-trade.md

 '@aws-amplify/backend': patch
 ---

-add check to secret() to throw early in a browser context
+add check to `@aws-amplify/backend` entrypoint to throw early in a browser context